ebruchez/public/Reading/2013-10 - The Organ.md

     - different from Philo of Athens
     - could have been pupil of Ktesibios, but unknown fact
     - describes hydraulis as "a syrinx that is played it was the hands"
-    - Treatise on engineering
+    - *Treatise on engineering*
-    - Praises K for having discovered properties of compressed air
+    - Praises Ktesibios for having discovered properties of compressed air
     - 18: Philo "demonstrates the existence of air as a material substance, a bold concept for his day"
 - Hero
     - source for Vitruvius